Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 The home page would be clicked to from all other pages by the logo in the centre-top of each page.
-To emphasize where the user is on the site, the border of the logo would be emphasized in the #daa520 on the home page only, which would be consistent with all other pages since they would all use the 'active' class to reinforce which page the user is on.
-As this was only to be applied to the home page, I decided to use an inline style on the brand-container-circle.
+To emphasize where the user is on the site, the border of the logo would be emphasized in the #daa520 on the home page only, which would be consistent with all other pages since they would all use the 'active' class to change to #daa520 and reinforce which page the user is on.
+As this was only to be applied to the home page, I originally decided to use an inline style on the brand-container-circle and border-top of the brand container but later discovered I could add these as ids in the style sheet to do the same thing and keep the script tidy.
+The original colour was 'goldenrod' which is hex colour #daa520, so I added the word 'goldenrod' to the IDs to define them for the home page.
-This would ensure that the other styles in the external stylesheet would still apply on all other pages.

 The content for each page would be supplied by Ewan.
 The layout would be a simple 'welcome' message, then the callout to signup followed by his latest you-tube recording.